 The study found that combining folic acid and vitamin B12 “was associated with increased cancer outcomes and all-cause mortality”.
 At the time of writing this had not been noticed in similar studies, and therefore should be questioned.

 2. Vitamin B12 may have an adverse effect on people with abnormal levels of red blood cells.
 According to the University of Maryland Medical Centre “people with abnormal levels of red blood cells or abnormalities in their red blood cells” should be cautious about vitamin B12 (34).

 This is because it can actually be harmful for people with certain conditions that arise from abnormalities in their red blood cells.

 They give an example of people suffering from Leber’s disease, which is a disease of the eye.
 Apparently, vitamin B12 supplementation can cause serious damage to the optic nerve in sufferers of this disease.

-The only other real issue with vitamin B12 is the way that it can interact with other medications.
-But the list of medications is very small, according to the University of Maryland article these are: Anti-seizure medications, chemotherapy medications, gout medications, and some medications for diabetes.
+3. Vitamin B12 can interact negatively with other medications.
+But the list of medications is very small, according to the University of Maryland article these are; anti-seizure medications, chemotherapy medications, gout medications, and some medications for diabetes.
 If you are on medications it is best to consult with your doctor first, before increasing your B12 intake.